-United States.
-United States revenues in the first quarter of 2005 increased approximately \$219 million, or 37 percent as compared to the same period in 2004, of which \$14 million related to acquisitions.
-The year-over-year organic growth can be attributed to strong growth in advertising across the entire Yahoo!
-Network, as well as growth from our fee based services.
-United States segment operating income before depreciation and amortization increased approximately \$79 million, or 41 percent from the first quarter of 2004 to the first quarter of 2005 primarily as a result of the increase in revenues, as well as continued efforts to control discretionary spending and our ability to generate revenue without a commensurate increase in costs.
+International.
+International revenues in the third quarter of 2005 increased \$155 million, or 62 percent as compared to the same period in 2004.
+International revenues for the nine months ended September 30, 2005 increased \$527 million, or 85 percent as compared to the same period in 2004.
+The year over year currency rates.
+International segment operating income before depreciation and amortization increased \$43 million, or 117 percent from the third quarter of 2004 compared to the third quarter of 2005.
+International segment operating income before depreciation and amortization for the nine months ended September 30, 2005 increased \$139 million, or 152 percent as compared to the same period in 2004.
+The increases for both the three and nine months ended September 30, 2005 were primarily as a result of the increase in revenues, as well as continued efforts to control discretionary spending and our ability to generate revenue without a commensurate increase in costs.